iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 Here are the steps to follow.

 The identity of the code service and information about how to connect are stored in the iModel persistently.
-When you open a BriefcaseDb for that iModel, it will read the configuration data from the iModel and automatically try to connect to the code service.
-When an app opens a briefcase, the briefcase will connect to the code service using the connection information stored in the iModel.
-The briefcase `.codeService` property will refer to the connected code service client, and apps must use that to reserve, update, and query codes and CodeSpecs.
+When an app opens a briefcase for editing, the briefcase will connect to the code service using the connection information stored in the iModel and the user's credentials.
+The briefcase `.codeService` property will refer to the connected CodeService client, and apps must use that to reserve, update, and query codes and CodeSpecs.

 Here is an example of using codeService to reserve a new internal code.